Zachral/Snake-on-Arduino-written-in-C/README.md

 The setup used is, excluding the arduino:
 1 Joystick
-2 8x8 led-matrices\n
+2 8x8 led-matrices
-and jumpercables.\n
+and jumpercables.

-I used this guide to connect the matrices: https://www.instructables.com/Multiple-LED-Matrixes-with-Arduino/ \n The joystick is connected the same was as in Wokwi, as is all the ports to the matrices.
+I used this guide to connect the matrices: https://www.instructables.com/Multiple-LED-Matrixes-with-Arduino/ The joystick is connected the same was as in Wokwi, as is all the ports to the matrices.

 The code for the led-matrix and joystick comes from aspcodenet on GitHuB and modified by me: